noervthere/hyprland-rice/README.md

 ## notes

-- edit `monitors.conf` before launching
-- remove `nvidia.conf` if on amd/intel
+-if you are using an nvdia card you can comment out the "#" for nvdia in hyprland.conf
-- quickshell assets (gifs, pfps) are personal — replace them
+- quickshell assets (gifs, pfps pfps arent a thing anymore) are personal — replace them
 - wallpapers folder is a sample, not the full collection

 ---